SocialPass/socialpass/SELFHOST.md

 We use Moralis to handle NFT verification for NFT-gated tickets.
 Sign up for Moralis and [get your API key](https://docs.moralis.io/2.0/web3-data-api/evm/get-your-api-key), and set that as an environment variable:

 > [!NOTE]
 > If you don't want to support NFT-gated tickets, then this can be safely ignored.
+Although, creating NFT-gated ticket tiers from the dashboard would cause problems as there would be no way to verify them.

 ```
 MORALIS_API_KEY=